lkodinsson/MARS/Basic/PHB.md

 ### Lore (INT)

 Although most worldy facts can be recalled using the knowledge skill, everything else can be recalled with the lore skill.
 This means obscure cults and religions, secret organizations and their leaders, the occult, monsters, or magical artifacts.
+This skill can also be used to perform research on a topic you are not knowledgeable in, assuming you have access to research materials.

 ### Medicine (INT)